TippyTippy/tippytippy/README.md

 ## 🙌 Acknowledgements

-TippyTippy was born from a personal need to support my loved ones—my parent and pregnant wife—during times when remembering medical appointments and timely medication became a challenge.
+TippyTippy was born from a personal need to support my loved ones—my parent during times when remembering medical appointments and timely medication became a challenge.
 This project is a reflection of that experience, blending empathy with technology to create a tool that offers clarity, care, and reliability in day-to-day healthcare tracking.

 Created with ❤️ by [Dakshim Chhabra](https://github.com/dakshim).

 ---